Federal and State Requirement

 In Ohio, students with disabilities ages 14 or younger, if appropriate, formally enter into the secondary transition planning process.
 A truly successful transition process is the result of comprehensive planning that is driven by the student’s preferences, interests, needs, and strengths.
 This comprehensive planning moves students toward successful future outcomes in competitive, integrated employment, education, and independent living.

 The Institute for Educational Leadership's policy brief "Preparing Transition-Age Youth with Disabilities for Work: What School Leaders Need to Know About the New Legal Landscape" is intended to inform school leaders about their responsibilities under recent case law to prepare youth with disabilities for work and careers.
 Information within this brief supports the efforts made by state, regional, and local agencies across Ohio to promote competitive integrated employment for all students, including those with the most significant disabilities.
-The brief can be found here.

 At the OCALI Lifespan Transitions Center

-These free resources have been organized into 12 online sessions.
+- What Works for Work: These free resources have been organized into 12 online sessions.
 Each session includes a PowerPoint that provides users with information about an evidence-based practice or a planning process.
 Additional resources are offered, along with notes and activities, as well tips on how to facilitate the presentation of these resources.

-Learn about essential topics for transition and adulthood and engage in new ideas through Take 5 webcasts.
+- OCALI's Take 5: Learn about essential topics for transition and adulthood and engage in new ideas through Take 5 webcasts.
 Each short video in the Take 5 series will review a topic, concept or idea about transition and adult life planning, service and support for those assisting youth and adults with disabilities.
 Take 5 also provides five take-away resources for each of the webcasts to help extend learning and support implementation of new knowledge or sharing of valuable ideas.

-This guide introduces the planning process for transition assessment.
+- Age Appropriate Transition Assessment (AATA) Planning Guide: This guide introduces the planning process for transition assessment.
 It is important to intentionally plan for transition assessment to reduce duplication, build on a student’s progress, and identify individualized assessment to build a student profile in relationship to those skills needed for their adult life goals.

 Last Modified: 10/28/2022 5:54:13 PM